 completely for a week or two in Late July or early August, though shops

 are unlikely to close during this period in tourist areas.
 The closure

 of public administrations during August can be particularly frustrating.

 and barricades France has the reputation of being a

 country prone to strikes.
-In actual fact, it is not a country where
+In actual fact, it is not

 strikes are particularly commonplace; it is just that they tend to